carloslenondavis/lab-react-survey-example/README.md

 To run the app just execute the following command.
 By default the servers on ports 3000 and 7000.

 ```
-npm run dev
+npm start
 ```

-In your browser and url with open
+In your browser and url with open with default port.
+You can config this if you want

 ```
 localhost:3000
 ```

-y veras el cliente de graphql.

 ## Test